-- on an actual basis; - on a pro forma basis to give effect to: - the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 12,516,298 shares of common stock, which will occur automatically upon the closing of this offering, and the issuance of 68,700 shares of common stock upon the net exercise of all outstanding warrants, which will occur upon the closing of this offering, and the resulting reclassification of the related liability for warrants to purchase redeemable securities to additional paid-in capital; - the borrowing of \$10.0 million under a senior secured term loan facility with Solar Capital, Ltd. and the repayment of all outstanding obligations related to our loan and security agreement with Silicon Valley Bank in July 2014, together with scheduled principal payments after March 31, 2014, totaling \$3.4 million; and - the filing of our restated certificate of incorporation upon the closing of this offering; and - on a pro forma as adjusted basis to give further effect to our issuance and sale of 5,200,000 shares of common stock in this offering at the initial public offering price of \$11.00 per share, after deducting the underwriting discount and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis to reflect the automatic conversion of all outstanding shares of our preferred stock into 21,277,722 shares of common stock upon the closing of this offering, the issuance of shares of our common stock upon the net exercise of all outstanding warrants, which will occur upon the closing of this offering, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and the resulting reclassification of the related liability for warrants to purchase redeemable securities to additional paid-in capital; and - on a pro forma as adjusted basis to give further effect to our issuance and sale of price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discount and estimated offering expenses payable by us.

+Our capitalization following the closing of this offering will depend on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this information in conjunction with our financial statements and the related notes appearing at the end of this prospectus and the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section and other financial information contained in this prospectus.